 Aquarium of the Pacific’s African-American Festival

-Make an entire day of your experience at the Aquarium of the Pacific’s 15th Annual African-American Festival.
-February 25 & 26 from 9 a.m.-5 p.m. the Aquarium will host an array of live performances, arts and crafts and great food.
+Make an entire day at the Aquarium of the Pacific’s 15th Annual African-American Festival.
+Feb.
+22 and 23, from 9 a.m.-5 p.m., the Aquarium will host an array of live performances, arts and crafts and great food.
 Performances will include Mardi Gras line dancer, break dancers, jazz musicians, West African dancers, drum circles and storytellers.
-General admission tickets also get you into the festival; adults are $29.95, kids 3-11 are $17.95.
+Event details.

 1000 Aquarium Way